dosilva425/Sistema-Banc-rio-Digital-API-REST-/README.md

-# Sistema Bancário Digital (API REST)
+# Digital Banking System (REST API)

-Este é um projeto piloto de criação da API REST de um banco digital.
-Tal projeto foi idealizado a partir de um desafio do curso de desenvolvimento de software backend da Cubos Academy.
+This is a pilot project to create the REST API for a digital bank.
+This project was conceived from a challenge in the Cubos Academy backend software development course.

 <img src="https://github.com/dosilva425/Sistema-Bancario-Digital-API-REST-/blob/main/prints/print%201.png">
 <img src="https://github.com/dosilva425/Sistema-Bancario-Digital-API-REST-/blob/main/prints/print%202.png">

-# Funcionalidades:
+# Features:

--   Criação de conta bancária
+- Bank account creation
--   Listagem de contas bancárias
+- Listing of bank accounts
--   Atualização dos dados do usuário de uma conta bancária
+- Updating bank account user data
--   Exclusão de uma conta bancária
+- Deleting a bank account
--   Depósito em uma conta bancária
+- Depositing into a bank account
--   Saque de uma conta bancária
+- Withdrawing from a bank account
--   Transferência de valores entre contas bancárias
+- Transferring money between bank accounts
--   Consulta de saldo de uma conta bancária
+- Checking the balance of a bank account
--   Emissão de extrato bancário
+- Issuing a bank statement

-# Tecnologias
+# Technologies

 - JavaScript
 - NodeJS
 - Express

-# Requerimentos
+# Requirements

-- node instalado na sua máquina
+- node installed on your machine
-- npm instalado na sua máquina
+- npm installed on your machine